kkartal/AndroidSlidingLayout/README.md

 # Equalizer Layout
-### Version: 1.0.1
+### Version: 1.1.0

 Create a custom layout which can be expanded and collapsed easily!

 ## Sample Usage
-Set directions with
+Set directions with:
 ```
 //EXPAND_DOWN, EXPAND_UP, EXPAND_RIGHT, EXPAND_LEFT
 equalizerLayout.setDirection(SlidingCase.EXPAND_DOWN);
 ```
-Collapsed size(minSize) and Expanded size(maxSize)
+Collapsed size(minSize) and Expanded size(maxSize).
 ```
 equalizerLayout.setMinSize(100f);
 equalizerLayout.setMaxSize(300f);
 ```
-You can add a listener to handle if the layout is collapsed or expanded
+You can add a listener to handle if the layout is collapsed or expanded:
 ```
 equalizerLayout.setStatusListener(new StatusListener() {
     @Override